By Abigail Royle 04/19/2019

 Thanks to the efforts of 400 firefighters working over nine hours, large portions of the church managed to survive.

-Although the iconic spire and the majority of the roof was lost to the flames, most of the cathedral survived.
+Although the iconic spire and the majority of the roof were lost to the flames, most of the cathedral survived.
 Both towers remain intact, as well as the famous stained-glass rose window and the Great Organ.
 Priceless relics were rescued from the flames, including the crown of thorns, believed to have been worn by Jesus Christ when he was crucified, and the tunic of St. Louis, believed to have been worn by King Louis IX in the 13th century.